dbrgn/Clipboard2Image/readme.txt

 - Press F5 to reload clipboard data
 - Press ESC to close program
 - New program icon
+- Saves settings for image format and file path to user profile

 Required to run
 ---------------